Rareloop/dotfiles/README.md

 # Rareloop Mac Setup

-A repeatable process to setup a fresh Mac install for development.
+Process to setup a fresh Mac install for development.

 ## Installation